nisheethjaiswal/DeepCOVIDExplainer/README.md

 ## DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest X-rays
-Supplementary materials for "DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest Radiography Images" submitted to ECML-PKDD'2020.
+Supplementary materials for "DeepCOVIDExplainer: Explainable COVID-19 Diagnosis Based on Chest X-ray Images" submitted to IEEE International Conference on Data Science and Advanced Analytics (DSAA'2020) to be held virtually in Australia this year.
 We provide details of dataset, preprocessing, network architectures, and some additional results.
 Nevertheless, we'll provide trained models, preprocessed data, interactive Python notebooks, and a web application showing live demo.
 As planned, we keep this repo updated.

+### Datasets
+We consider 2 different versions of the datasets: first, we used the COVIDx v1.0 dataset by Wang et al. used to train and evaluate the COVID-Net, comprised of a total of 13,975 CXR images across 13,870 patient cases (as of June 6, 2020).
+COVIDx is mainly based on RSNA Pneumonia Detection Challenge (Link: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge), ActualMed COVID-19 Chest X-ray Dataset Initiative (Link: https://github.com/agchung/Figure1-COVID-chestxray-dataset), COVID-19 radiography database (Link: https://www.kaggle.com/tawsifurrahman/covid19-radiography-database), giving 219 COVID-19 positive images, 1,341 normal images, and 1,345 viral pneuomonia images.
+This gives 358 CXR images from 266 COVID-19 patient cases and total of 8,066 patient cases who have no pneumonia (i.e., normal) and 5,538 patient cases who have non-COVID19 pneumonia.

+The updated dataset, which we refer to COVIDx v2.0 is categorized as normal (i.e., no-findings), pneumonia, and COVID-19 viral are enriched with CXR images of adult subjects of COVID-19, pneumonia, and normal examples, leaving 15,959 CXR images across 15,854 patients:

+    1. COVID chest X-ray-dataset: by Joseph P.C. et al, Link: https://github.com/ieee8023/covid-chestxray-dataset, contains 660 PA (i.e., frontal view) CXR images.
+    2. COVID-19 patients lungs X-ray images (Link: https://www.kaggle.com/nabeelsajid917/covid-19-x-ray-10000-image), contains 70 COVID-19 and 70 normal CXR images.
+    3. Chest X-ray images by Ozturk et al. (Link: https://github.com/muhammedtalo/COVID-19), contains 125 COVID-19, 500 normal, and 500 pneumonia CXR images.

 ### Methods
 The pipeline of "DeepCOVIDExplainer" consist of preprocessing, classification, snapshot neural ensemble, and decision visualizations.
 After necessary preprocessing of CXR images, DenseNet, ResNets, and VGGNets are trained in a transfer learning setting, creating their model snapshots, followed by neural snapshot ensemble based on averaging Softmax class posterior and the prediction maximization of best performing models.
 Finally, class-discriminating attention maps are generated using gradient-guided class activation maps (Grad-CAM++) and layer-wise relevance propagation (LRP) to provide explanations of the predictions and to identify the critical regions on patients chest.

-#### Erratum
-Although we mentioned in the paper mistakenly that network's weights were initialized with ImageNet, we rather trained them from scratch (please refer to the Jupyter notebooks).
-The reason is that ImageNet contains photos of general objects, which would activate the internal representation of network's hidden layers with geometrical forms, colorful patterns, or irrelevent shapes that are usually not present in biomedical images, e.g., x-ray, MRIs, or CT.

-### Datasets
-We choose 3 different versions of COVIDx dataset to train and evaluate the model.
-The COVIDx v1.0 had a total of 5,941 CXR images from 2,839 patients.
-It is based on COVID-19 image dataset curated by Joseph P. C., et al. and Kaggle CXR Pneumonia dataset (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) by Paul Mooney.
-COVIDx v1.0 is already used in a literature (https://arxiv.org/abs/2003.09871).
-However, Kaggle CXR images are of children.
-Therefore, to avoid possible prediction bias~(e.g., the model might predict based on the chest size itself), we consider using the CXR of adults with pneumonia by augmenting more CXR images from COVID-19 confirmed cases.

-COVIDx v2.0 dataset is also based on COVID-19 image dataset, but come with RSNA Pneumonia Detection Challenge dataset (https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) provided by the Radiological Society of North America.
-On the other hand, COVIDx v3.0 is also based on COVID-19 image dataset and RSNA Pneumonia dataset, we enriched it with additional 49 COVID-19 CXR from: i) Italian Radiological Case CASE (https://radiopaedia.org/articles/covid-19-3?lang=us), and ii) Radiopaedia.org (provided by Dr. Fabio Macori)(https://www.sirm.org/category/senza-categoria/covid-19/).
-COVIDx v1.0 CXR images are categorized with normal, bacterial, non-COVID19 viral and COVID19 viral, whereas COVIDx v2.0 and v3.0 CXR images are categorized as normal, pneumonia and COVID19 viral.
-The distribution of images and patient cases amongst the different infection types are as follows:

 ### Data availability
 We will open source the preprocessed data in npy file format to ease the community to build the model with ease.
 However, it'll take a few more days.